N02870941/mazes/docs/README.md

 relevant to understand this problem.

-A graph `G` is a pair denoted as `G = {V, E}` where `V` is a set of vertices and `E` is a set of edges that associates vertices in the set `V`.
+A graph `G` is a pair denoted as `G = {V, E}` where `V` is a set of vertices and `E` is a set of edges that where each edges connects vertices two in the set `V`.
 A vertex is an abstract *node* in a network.
-A vertex is a *branch* that links two vertices or nodes.
+An edge is a *branch* that links two vertices or nodes.
 Graphs come in various ways:

 1. Weighted